Hans Nielsen Hauge: Biography

 Hans Nielsen Hauge was born the fifth of ten children in his ancestral farm of Hauge at Rolvsøy (Hauge på Rolvsøy) in the county of Østfold.
 His father was Niels Mikkelsen Evenrød (1732–1813) and mother Maria Olsdatter Hauge (1735–1811).

 He had a poor and otherwise ordinary youth until 5 April 1796, when he received his "spiritual baptism" in a field near his farm.
 Within two months, he had founded a revival movement in his own community, written a book, and decided to take his mission on the road.
 He wrote a series of books in his lifetime.
 In a total of 18 years, he published 33 books.
 Estimates are that 100,000 Norwegians read one or more of them, at a time when the population was 900,000 more-or-less literate individuals.

 In the next several years, Hauge traveled – mostly by foot – throughout much of Norway.
 He held countless revival meetings, often after church services.
 In addition to his religious work, he offered practical advice, encouraging such things as settlements in Northern Norway.
 He and his followers were persecuted, though their teachings were in keeping with Lutheran doctrine.
 He began preaching about "the living faith" in Norway and Denmark after a mystical experience that he believed called him to share the assurance of salvation with others.
 At the time, itinerant preaching and religious gatherings held without the supervision of a pastor were illegal, and Hauge was arrested several times.

 Hauge faced great personal suffering and state persecution.
 He was imprisoned no less than 14 times between 1794 and 1811, accused of witchcraft and adultery, and of violating the Conventicle Act of 1741 (Konventikkelplakaten) at a time in which Norwegians did not have the right of religious assembly without a Church of Norway minister present.
+The law "was not created to be used against Hauge, but it is almost only against Hauge that it was attempted to be used."

 His time in prison broke his health and led to his premature death.
 Upon his release from prison in 1811, he took up work as a farmer and industrialist at Bakkehaugen near Christiania (now Oslo).